The St Louis Ghetto Tour

 Before the arrival of the Bloods and Crips, St Louis gangs were already somewhat established, like the Westside Rockers, Hardy Boys, Boys of Destruction, and many more.
 As the movie “Colors” brought the lifestyle of South Central into the spotlight, many people were fascinated by Los Angeles’ gang culture of Bloods and Crips, which in turn led to many neighborhoods to begin to identify with either of the two.

-Numerous St Louis hoods of the West Side would adopt the Blood moniker, like the Horseshoe, which was the first set in St Louis to become Bloods, Hodiamont, Wellston, and numerous other West Side neighborhoods.
+Numerous St Louis hoods of the West Side would adopt the Blood moniker, like the Horseshoe, which was the first official set in St Louis, Hodiamont, Wellston, and numerous other West Side neighborhoods.
+While rival areas would often adopt the Crip moniker, primarily Rollin 60s, in areas like 59Wabada, 13BOD (Boys of Destruction) or 51Skan.

 Before the vast majority of the West Side neighborhoods became predominantly African American, Taylor Boulevard served as the racial dividing line with neighborhoods like the Ville and Finney Avenue being the only areas designated for black families.